 - All members are covered for routine physicals with their personal doctor.
-(These visits must be scheduled appointments.) - Women are also covered for well-woman exams with an ob-gyn. - Children are covered for well-child preventive exams through 23 months.
+(These visits must be scheduled appointments.) - Women are also covered for well-woman exams with a primary care physician or an ob-gyn. - Children are covered for well-child preventive exams